Multimodal Belief-Space Covariance Steering with Active Probing and Influence for Interactive Driving

 \section{Methodology}

-Following our motivation, we aim to answer the following research questions: \begin{enumerate}[label=Q\arabic*.] \item How should autonomous vehicles represent and update their beliefs about human intent and motion in uncertain, multimodal intents? \item When ambiguity in human behavior predictions arises, how can it be identified and how can strategies be designed to actively disambiguate intent, so that autonomous vehicles can make safer and more informed decisions proactively rather than merely reacting?
+Following our motivation, we aim to answer the following research questions: \begin{enumerate} \item How should autonomous vehicles represent and update their beliefs about human intent and motion in uncertain, multimodal intents?

+\item When ambiguity in human behavior predictions arises, how can it be identified and how can strategies be designed to actively disambiguate intent, so that autonomous vehicles can make safer and more informed decisions proactively rather than merely reacting?

 \item Consider risk in interactive decision-making: what is a more effective way to quantify and manage this risk without sacrificing efficiency, so that autonomous decisions remain safe and responsive in uncertain, dynamic traffic scenarios? \end{enumerate}